MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 ---
-title: "Work with AI for Customer Service Insights dashboards and sample data"
+title: "Work with dashboards and sample data"
 description: "Learn how to use Customer Service Insights dashboards and sample data."
 keywords: ""
 ms.date: 9/11/2018